10 Best Location Intelligence Software for 2025

 location intelligence software

-The Global Location Intelligence Market was valued at $20.4 billion in 2023, and is expected to rise at a strong CAGR of over 14.8% between 2023-2030, according to industry analysis by RationalStat.
+The global location intelligence market was valued at $21.21 billion in 2024 and is projected to grow at a CAGR of 16.8% from 2025 to 2030, according to industry analysis by GrandViewResearch.
 As these numbers indicate, location intelligence is becoming increasingly vital for businesses, driven by the widespread use of smart devices and investments in IoT and network services.

 According to Precedence Research data, the biggest power users of location intelligence tools are sales and marketing professionals, with 20.7% of the market share, who primarily use them to optimize their segmentation and get the best results from their targeting.